🙈 Why are people so pessimistic about the future? Part I - wrong about the facts

 Rosling also gave the test to the professors at Karolinska.
 The ones who each year awards the Nobel Prize in medicine.
 They got 2.4.
 Almost as good as the chimps, but only almost.

 The correct answers were Turkey, Poland, Russia, Pakistan, and South Africa.
-They had at least twice the infant mortality rate than Sri Lanka, South Korea, Malaysia, Vietnam, and Thailand.
+They had at least twice the infant mortality rate as Sri Lanka, South Korea, Malaysia, Vietnam, and Thailand.

 Did you have a better result than the monkeys?

 If you, on average, have a worse result than just guessing – worse than random – it means you have a skewed view of the world.
-The knowledge you have about the world is so poor that you do not guess, but answer incorrectly.
+Your knowledge about the world is so poor that you do not guess, but answer incorrectly.